pringlel/experiment-annotations/README.md

     }

 ```
-> This example shows how you would create an experiment on the method addition using the property `experiment.toggle.property` to toggle the experiment,an experiment id of 1 and that which methods correspond to which variants
+> This example shows how you would create an experiment on the method addition using the property `experiment.toggle.property` to toggle the experiment, an experiment id of 1 and which methods correspond to which variants.

 # Getting Started